Uncover Thailand's hidden sites and experiences

 I was then patiently coached through preparing a number of dishes, pounding the fragrant curry pastes and balancing the delicate salty and sweet tastes.
 By the time we sat down to eat together, I felt a welcome guest of the family and that I’d gained a real appreciation of the complexities of Thai food.

-Chiang Mai connects easily with Chiang Rai, a great starting point for touring northern Thailand and the Golden Triangle: the convergence of Burma, Laos and Thailand.
+Chiang Mai connects easily with Chiang Rai, a great starting point for touring northern Thailand and the Golden Triangle: the convergence of Myanmar, Laos and Thailand.

 Find hidden luxury at the Four Seasons Tented Camp by Alex